 The Coalition of Black Trade Unionists (Ontario), Canada is an affiliated Chapter of the Coalition of Black Trade Unionists (International) (“Ontario Chapter”).
 The Ontario Chapter consists of members from International and National unions residing predominately in Ontario but also in Quebec and across the country.

-CBTU (Ontario), Canada seeks to fulfill the dream of Black trade unionists, both living and deceased, who throughout our labour history in Canada have courageously and unremittingly struggled to build a national movement that brings our collective strength and varied talents to bear in an unending effort to achieve economic, political and social justice for all.
+CBTU (Ontario), Canada seeks to fulfill the dream of Black trade unionists, both living and deceased, who throughout our labour history in Canada have courageously and unremittingly struggled to build a national movement that brings our collective strength and varied talents to bare in an unending effort to achieve economic, political and social justice for all.

 The basic objectives of the CBTU are reflected in its activities and projects:

 - Improve economic development and employment opportunities for workers of African-Descent.

 - Work within the framework of the trade union movement to advocate for Black trade unionists and create a vehicle for advancing the inclusion of workers of African-descent in all spheres of our society.

 - Challenge public policies based upon right wing ideologies that seek to undermine workers rights and perpetuate a culture of white supremacy including conservative “right-to-work” policies; contracting-out practices; back-to-work legislation and all other forms of attacks on Labour and workers of colour;

 - Challenge systemic forms of racism within the Labour Movement itself by: (a) promoting access and opening doors for Black workers and workers of colour within the Labour Movement; (b) promoting the rights of equality seeking groups to the benefit of all workers within Unions; (c) organizing and maximizing our political influence within the Labour Movement; (d) encouraging and supporting the full participation of Black workers and workers of colour in their Unions